sendgrid/dx-mobile/README.md

 ```$ cd dx_mobile ```

 Then, launch any emulator.
-See the Flutter page for instructions on how to set up your emulators.
+See the Flutter page for instructions on how to set up your emulators (for Android emulators, you'll need to launch it initially from Android Studio's AVM).
 As an example, if you have an emulator called iphonex, type this in your terminal:

 ```$ flutter emulators --launch iphonex ```